12 Most Wonderful Waterfalls in New Zealand© NZPocketGuide.com

 Who Doesn’t Like a Good Waterfall?

-We don’t know why, but rapids and water falling from a height makes us humans rather thrilled!
+We don’t know why, but rapids and water falling from a height make us humans rather thrilled!
 With that in mind, we devised this list of some of the most wonderful waterfalls in New Zealand.

 1. Sutherland Falls

-Location: Fiordland National Park, South Island
+Location: Milford Track, Fiordland National Park, South Island.

 2. Huka Falls

-Location: Taupo, North Island
+Location: Huka Falls Road, Taupo, North Island.

 NZPocketGuide.com© NZPocketGuide.com